 As stated above, famines have traditionally been described as short-term events, confined to restricted geographical areas and, in most cases, taking the lives of limited numbers of people.
 These famines have mostly been studied as remnants of a peasant past or, in the words of Ó Gráda, as hallmarks of economic backwardness (Ó Gráda 2009, 9).
-Modern famines however are typically regarded as avoidable humanitarian crises, or more bluntly, as crimes against humanity.
-That is why contemporary famine research has moved towards a political theory of famine prevention.
-When looking at the relationship between famine, hunger and poverty, new questions arise, to paraphrase Sen and Drèze: Why does India's success story in famine prevention in the second half of the 20th century seem to have done little help to combat chronic hunger?
-(Sen and Drèze 1991, 3-7).
-The fact that fighting famines did not prevent the spread of endemic hunger remains one on the most puzzling paradoxes of our times.
-According to Amartya Sen, endemic hunger 'kills in a more concealed matter (...)
-It all happens rather quietly without any clearly visible deaths from hunger.(...)
-While regular hunger is largely a result of inadequate entitlements on a continuing basis, famines are the result of disastrous declines of entitlements that typically occur rather suddenly' (Sen 1990, 376).
-Over time, the predominant character of hunger seems to have shifted from frequent food shortages to chronic food poverty.
-This change of scale has placed an unprecedented number of people at peril of hunger at the same time (Newman 1990, 394-401; Dando 1980, 90-91).
+Modern famines however are typically regarded as avoidable humanitarian crises, or more bluntly, as crimes against humanity.7 That is why contemporary famine research has moved towards a political theory of famine prevention.
+When looking at the relationship between famine, hunger and poverty, new questions arise; to paraphrase Sen and Drèze (1991, 3-7): Why does India's success story in famine prevention in the second half of the twentieth century seem to have done little help to combat chronic hunger?8 The fact that fighting famines did not prevent the spread of endemic hunger remains one on the most puzzling paradoxes of our times.
+According to Amartya Sen (1990, 376), endemic hunger: